ArchipelagoMW/Archipelago/worlds/aquaria/docs/setup_en.md

 ./Aquaria_Randomizer-*.AppImage --name YourName --server theServer:thePort --password thePassword
 ```

+Note that you should not have multiple Aquaria_Randomizer AppImage file in the same folder.
+If this situation occurred,
+the preceding commands will launch the game multiple times.

 ### Linux when using the tar file

 First, you should copy the original Aquaria folder game.
 The randomizer will possibly modify the game so that